zilexa/Homeserver/docker/README.md

 cd Downloads && wget https://raw.githubusercontent.com/zilexa/Homeserver/master/prep-docker.sh
 bash prepare-docker.sh
 ```
-Notice:
+Notes:
-- A subvolume for Docker will be created --> allows extremely easy daily or hourly backups and recovery
+> - A subvolume for Docker will be created --> allows extremely easy daily or hourly backups and recovery
-- Installs Docker in rootless mode for enhanced security.
+> - Installs Docker in rootless mode for enhanced security.
 This reduces the attack serface of your server.
-- Allows OS support to send emails (with minimal set of tools and configuration), several Docker containers and your maintenance tasks will need this.
+> - Allows OS support to send emails (with minimal set of tools and configuration), several Docker containers and your maintenance tasks will need this.
-- Installs several other essential tools, essential for example for data migration, backups, maintenance.
+> - Installs several other essential tools, essential for example for data migration, backups, maintenance.
-- Optional config files for a few services (will ask y/n before downloading).For example if you are going to use torrents, consider using the QBittorrent config file.
+> - Optional config files for a few services (will ask y/n before downloading).For example if you are going to use torrents, consider using the QBittorrent config file.
 Also the Organizr config might be nice and will save you lots of time building your own "Start" page.

 ***